AdTekDev/AdvProgTek/Exercises/W07/Readme.md

 ### Attributes:

-- checkinDate (string): The check-in date for the booking.
+- checkinDate (DateTime): The check-in date for the booking.
-- checkoutDate (string): The check-out date for the booking.
+- checkoutDate (DateTime): The check-out date for the booking.

 ### Method: checkOverlap